mandimf/BugFarm/Palm-weevil-Methods-and-Materials.md

 _[[Home]] **/** [[Insect Species Guides]]_ **/** _[[Palm weevil]]_

-**Most of the information on this pages is based on the field research from M. Hoddle (University California Riverside) described in the article Entomophagy: Farming Palm Weevils for Food.
+**Most of the information on this pages is based on the field research in Thailand from M. Hoddle (University California Riverside) described in the article Entomophagy: Farming Palm Weevils for Food.
 The article can be found here: http://cisr.ucr.edu/blog/.**

 ### Rearing container